t-regx/t-regx.github.io/docs/whats-the-point.md

 ### It's for developers (it's reliable)

 If you try to use an invalid regular expression in Java or JavaScript, you would probably get a `SyntaxError` exception and you'd be forced to handle it.
 Such things don't happen in PHP regular expressions.
-If any `preg_` method fails, it returns `false` (or sometimes `null`).
+If any `preg_*()` function fails, it returns `false` (or sometimes `null` or an empty array).
 You can always use `if`, if you remember about it, but...

-...unfortunately these methods return values - some of which are `0` - which makes this code completely unreliable!
+...unfortunately these functions return values - some of which are `0` - which makes this code completely unreliable!
 ```php
 if (preg_match('//', $subject)) {
 ```